Quantum Field Theory on compact stars near the Buchdahl limit: Role of the light ring

 In the star's interior, but far from the inner light ring, the NEC will be positive, since quantum effects there are negligible.
 In order to investigate the behavior of the NEC in the vicinity of the inner photon sphere as we approach the Buchdahl bound, we choose the null vector as $k^\mu=(1,k^r,0,0)$.
 We then compute \eqref{NEC} inside the star, in the limit $\epsilon\to 0$, keeping fixed the ratio $r/\ri$.
 This yields

-This is effectively `tracking' the NEC in the region around the inner photon sphere as the configuration approaches the Buchdahl bound, since $\ri\to 0$ in this limit.
+This is effectively ``tracking'' the NEC in the region around the inner photon sphere as the configuration approaches the Buchdahl bound, since $\ri\to 0$ in this limit.
 The NEC clearly changes sign at the light ring and is thus violated.
 Notice that the classical contribution is subdominant in this limit and is contained in the subleading orders.
 On the other hand, choosing $k^\mu$ along the $(t,\phi)$ plane does not lead to a violation.

 The analysis above posits an interesting question.
-Stable light rings have been recently associated with gravitational \textit{instabilities} due to the existence of slowly decaying modes around it\,\cite{Keir:2014oka,Cardoso:2014sna}, which would rule out ultra compact objects\,\cite{Cunha:2017qtt}.
+Stable light rings have been recently associated with gravitational instabilities~\cite{Keir:2014oka,Cardoso:2014sna}, which would rule out ultracompact objects\,\cite{Cunha:2017qtt}.
 However, we have shown here that it is precisely this feature that enhances the quantum effects there, leading to the violation of energy conditions and to significant backreaction.
-Exploring this interaction at the non-linear level is an interesting direction.
+Exploring this interaction at the nonlinear level is an interesting direction.